jwds1978/jwds1978.github.io/_posts/2017-02-28-the-git-life.md

 I picked-up an Asus X541U notebook today&hellip;&nbsp; Getting it on-sale for $200-off.

-Although I've done a stupid amount of coding from my Samsung Galaxy Note 3 over the years using Bluetooth keyboard and/or mouse, I've decided to move back to a computer as I'm going to get back to development and other stuff ASAP.
+Although I've done a stupid amount of coding from my Samsung Galaxy Note 3 over the years, using Bluetooth keyboard and/or mouse, I've decided to move back to a computer.&nbsp; I'm going getting back to development and other stuff ASAP.

-The TL;DR here is that I got a new notebook and am going back to work.&nbsp; Since I won't be committing, primarily, from my Note 3 any longer, the majority of my commits going forward will be PGP-signed.
+Given that I'll now be, primarily, comitting to Git from my notebook, I'll be able to sign said commits.&nbsp; For the moment, my commits originating from my
+Note 3 will still be unsigned.&nbsp; However, all of the ones from my notebook will be PGP-signed though.